VSCII

-VSCII (Vietnamese Standard Code for Information Interchange), also known as TCVN 5712, ISO-IR-180, .VN, ABC or simply the TCVN encodings, is a set of three closely related Vietnamese national standard character encodings for using the Vietnamese language with computers, developed by the TCVN Technical Committee on Information Technology (TCVN/TC1) and first adopted in 1993 (as TCVN 5712:1993).
+VSCII (Vietnamese Standard Code for Information Interchange), also known as TCVN 5712, ISO-IR-180, .VN, ABC or simply the TCVN encodings, is a set of three former-Vietnamese national standard character encodings for using the Vietnamese language with computers, developed by the TCVN Technical Committee on Information Technology (TCVN/TC1) and first adopted in 1993 (as TCVN 5712:1993).

 It should not be confused with the similarly-named unofficial VISCII encoding, which was sometimes used by overseas Vietnamese speakers.
 VISCII was also intended to stand for Vietnamese Standard Code for Information Interchange, but is not related to VSCII.

 VSCII (TCVN) was used extensively in the north of Vietnam, while VNI was popular in the south.
 Unicode and the Windows-1258 code page are now used for virtually all Vietnamese computer data, but legacy files or archived messages may need conversion.

 Encodings

 All three forms of VSCII keep the 95 printable characters of ASCII unmodified.

 VSCII-3, also known as TCVN 5712-3, VN3 or simply TCVN3, includes the fewest assignments.
 It is an extended ASCII, because it keeps all 128 codes of ASCII unmodified.
 It does not reassign any of the C0 and C1 control codes.
 Compared to ASCII, it adds 75 characters: